jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     root@duovero:~# iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

 After that clients using the Duovero AP should be able to see the network that eth0 is attached to and browse the Internet if a valid *nameserver* was given out by the Duovero *dhcp server*.

 TODO: Add a script to load firewall rules at startup

-#### Client isolation
+#### Client Isolation

 I connected some more clients to the Duovero AP.
 They could all communicate fine with the AP, but they could **not** talk to each other.

 This is probably intentional [wireless client isolation][wireless-isolation] by the `mwifiex` driver or Marvell firmware.
 Some additional routing would need to be done by the Duovero in order to support client-to-client communication.

+#### Max Clients

+A user on the [Gumstix Mailing List][gumstix-mailing-list] posted that 10 clients was the maximum the AP driver was accepting.
+I have not verified.

 #### Summary

 This is a pretty simple access point implementation, but it should be enough to get a project started.

 [gumstix-duovero]: https://store.gumstix.com/index.php/products/355/
 [gumstix-disable-uap-patch]: https://github.com/gumstix/meta-gumstix/commit/d82b49bfbbd4e35271ab928f1217636f86725d95